mu-semtech/project/docs/discussions/design-philosophy.md

 We structure our projects into different categories for easier re-use and discoverability.
 Please check out [project-categories.md](project-categories.md)

-*This document has been adapted by Denperidge from Aad Versteden's masterclass 01 - How and why pt1, pt & pt3.
+*This document has been adapted by Denperidge from...*
+- *Aad Versteden's masterclass video series.
 You can view the original video [here]()*
+- *Jonathan Langens' mu.semte.ch article.
+You can view it [here](https://mu.semte.ch/2017/08/31/how-mu-semte-ch-can-help-you-beat-the-10-odds/)*